marklcrns/vim-smartq/README.md

 Additional features

-- Close all splits in current tab when one empty buffer remaining with multiple splits.
+- Close all splits in current tab when one empty modifiable buffer remaining with multiple splits.
-- Close terminal.
+- Auto wipe empty buffers when deleting/wiping a buffer

 ## Installation